sandhya144/Tic-Tac-Toe/README.md

 • Dynamic turn-based logic. <br>
 • Visual feedback for winning combinations. <br>
 • Reset button to restart the game. <br>
-Confetti animation on winning.
+• Confetti animation on winning.
 # Installation
-• Clone the repository to your local machine:
+• Clone the repository to your local machine: <br>
-• Copy code: <br>
 git clone https://github.com/your-username/tic-tac-toe.git <br>
 • Open the index.html file in your browser to start playing.
 # How to Play